ananya-8029/NeuroNexus/README.md

 ## Repository Contents

-- Landing Page: A landing page is an ideal web development project for beginners.
+- **Landing Page**: A landing page is an ideal web development project for beginners.
 It requires basic knowledge of HTML and CSS.
 The landing page is about the Wonders on the World. page.
-- Job Board: The Job board website is about finding jobs where job seekers can search and apply for job and also employers can post job openings.
+- **Job Board**: The Job board website is about finding jobs where job seekers can search and apply for job and also employers can post job openings.